-Some possible root causes for binge eating disorder are dieting, depression, or anxiety.
+Some possible root causes for this disorder are dieting, depression, or anxiety.
 It can even be brought upon by stress or boredom which is quelled by excessive eating.
-The risk for binge eating disorder is higher in those who are overweight or have overweight parents, perfectionists, low self -esteem or unhealthy self-image.
-Living in a society which highly values being thin also heightens the risk for binge eating disorder.
+The risk for binge eating disorder is higher in those who are overweight or have overweight parents, perfectionists, low self-esteem or unhealthy self-image.
+Living in a society which highly values being thin also heightens the risk.

 Treatment for this disorder often includes the combination of therapy and medications.
 Treatment may need to be implemented on a long term basis because of high risk of relapse when stressful situations arise.
 Treatment for the underlying causes of the disorder is imperative for long term recovery.

 Binge eaters may also find benefit from Overeaters Anonymous, which is a 12 step program focused on the issues with overconsumption of food.